 De-escalate

-This is the keeping in mind of the fact that most tasks that lead to procrastination are not life-or-not situations.
-I’m not a rocket scientist nor a brain surgeon.
+This is keeping in mind that most tasks that lead to procrastination are not life-or-not situations.
+I’m not a rocket scientist or a brain surgeon.
 I procrastinate on things whose outcome, the difference between excellent and just good enough, is not largely meaningful.
-I just need to return phone calls, complete writing assignments, etc. Getting them done now is better than getting them done later better, and both of those outcomes are better than never getting them done at all.
+I just need to return phone calls, complete writing assignments, etc. Getting them done now is better than getting them done later, and both of those outcomes are better than never getting them done at all.

-Last thought: I don’t like the verb ‘overcome’ when it comes to procrastination.
-I used it because that’s the way the reader with the request phrased it.
+Last thought: I don’t like the verb ‘overcome’ applied to procrastination.
 Overcome implies more struggle, and a continual battle between parts of self, the taskmaster and the procrastinator.
 I feel exhausted just thinking about it this way.
-I prefer the following verbs in regard to procrastination: dissolving, side-stepping, minimizing or, even, making light of.
+I prefer the following verbs regarding procrastination: dissolving, side-stepping, minimizing, or, even, making light of.

 Thanks and take care,